Malvagfr/ih_datamadpt1121_project_m3/README.md

 [*1_Model_Training_cat_coding_target_coding_mean_XGB*](https://github.com/Malvagfr/ih_datamadpt1121_project_m3/blob/main/code/1_Model_Training_cat_coding_target_coding_mean_XGB.ipynb)

 - Model choosen is **XGBRegressor**
-- **All features are considered** in the analysis (XGB has a good perform even when there are correlated features or with weak correlation with the target).
+- **All features are considered** in the analysis (XGB has a good perform even when there are correlated features or weak correlation with the target).
 - Data preparation is not needed as:
     - There are not null values.
     - There are few zero values (they are present in train/test and XGB can predict with 0 values)
     - There are few **outliers**, as is not possible to exclude them from the test, it's better to **keep** them so the model can learn.
-- **Feature scalling** does not provide better results (data range is slight).
+- **Feature scaling** does not provide better results (data range is slight).
 - **Target encoding using price's mean** seems to reduce error variance.
 - **Target encoding using price's std** does not seems to provide better results.
-- **Cross target encoding** not seems to provide better results (it cause overfitting).
+- **Cross target encoding** does not seems to provide better results (it cause overfitting).
 - **Category encoding** performs better that **one hot encoding** when using tree decission models.
 - **Stopping the model from growth** customizing model's hyperparameters seems to avoid overfitting.